pgalonza/Notes/commands/network.md

 netstat -au
 ```

-Show all open sockets with pid and name of proccess
+Show all open sockets with pid and name of process

 ```bash
 netstat -p
 ```

-Shown all listening sockets with pid and name of proccess
+Shown all listening sockets with pid and name of process

 ```bash
 netstat -ltupn